thegirlSynth/telex-daily-summarization-and-troubleshooting/README.md

 2. Install the integration in your Telex channel.
 3. Configure it to trigger at desired intervals.

+## Testing on the Telex Channel

+### **1. Add the Integration**
+Install the integration in your Telex channel.

+### **2. Configure Scheduling**
+Set up the summarization schedule, e.g.:
+- Every 3 hours
+- Once daily at 6 PM
+- Every 5 minutes for rapid testing

+### **3. Simulate a Day’s Conversation**
+Use one of the sample test scenarios below or create a custom conversation of your own.

+  #### **Test Scenario 1: Customer Support Team Handling User Complaints**

+    Alice: Morning team!
+We've had multiple complaints about failed login attempts.
+    Bob: Yeah, I checked—looks like some users are getting a "wrong password" error even after resetting.
+    Charlie: Could be a caching issue.
+Have we tried clearing session tokens?
+    Alice: Good point!
+I’ll ask DevOps to investigate session handling.
+    Bob: Also, some users are reporting delayed email confirmations.
+    Charlie: Sounds like a mail server delay.
+I’ll escalate it to IT.
+    Alice: Great!
+Let’s document these issues for the team.

+  #### **Test Scenario 2: Developer Team in a Fintech Company**

+    Alice: Morning everyone!
+Did anyone else notice the API latency spike?
+    Bob: Yeah, it started around midnight.
+Could be a database bottleneck.
+    Charlie: Should we scale the read replicas?
+    Alice: Might help.
+Also, some users are reporting transaction failures.
+    Bob: I’ll check the logs and alert DevOps.
+    Charlie: Let’s also update the status page.
+    Alice: Agreed.
+Keeping users informed is key.

+  #### **Test Scenario 3: Editorial Team Working on a Book**

+    Sarah: Hey team, we need to finalize the chapter sequence today.
+    Mark: Agreed!
+I think Chapter 5 should come before Chapter 3.
+    Jane: That makes sense for narrative flow.
+    David: We also need more historical references in Chapter 7.
+    Sarah: I’ll compile a list of potential sources.
+    Mark: Let’s review everything by 3 PM.

+### **4. Wait for the Bot to Generate a Summary**
+The AI will process messages and send a summary with troubleshooting suggestions based on the interval you set.

 ## Contribution Guidelines
 - Follow GitHub best practices.
 - Use meaningful commit messages (`feat: added AI summarization`).